Building More Inclusive Workplaces - The Power of Diversity and Inclusion Coaching

 Strengthening Empathy

 An inclusive leader understands the perspective of others.
-The coach leads 'perspective-shifting' exercises where leaders step into a different identity 'for a day' (e.g. a woman's experience in a male-dominated industry).
+A coach "perspective-changing" exercises where leaders "one day" step into a different identity (e.g. a woman's experience in a male-dominated industry).

 Creating Psychological Safety